Maintenance Worker (Three Casual Positions)

 Competency

-- ▪ Excellent verbal and written communication skills
+- ▪ Excellent classroom management and instructional skills

 Mental Demands